rahul4097/Calculator/README.md

 # Calculator
-create a simple calculator by using HTML, CSS, JavaScript
+create a simple calculator by using HTML, CSS, JavaScript.